Home

 All about Gabbro and Cataclasite Properties

 Know all about Gabbro and Cataclasite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Gabbro belongs to Igneous Rocks while Cataclasite belongs to Metamorphic Rocks.Texture of Gabbro is Phaneritic whereas that of Cataclasite is Clastic.
 Gabbro appears Veined and Shiny and Cataclasite appears Dull and Banded.
-The luster of Gabbro is not available while that of Cataclasite is vitreous.
+The luster of Gabbro is while that of Cataclasite is vitreous.
 Gabbro is available in dark grey to black colors whereas Cataclasite is available in brown, green, white, yellow colors.
 The commercial uses of Gabbro are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Cataclasite are commemorative tablets, creating artwork.

 Compare Igneous Rocks